chef/chef-oss-practices/contributors/guide/README.md

 You'll be able to pick up issues, write code to fix them, and get your work reviewed and merged.

-Please be aware that due to the large number of issues, repos, and projects our teams deal with, we do not offer technical support in GitHub issues or slack.
+Please be aware that due to the large number of issues, repos, and projects our teams deal with, we do not offer technical support in GitHub issues or on Slack.

-If you have questions about the core development process, feel free to jump into specific project's public development channel or join the [forums](https://discourse.chef.io)
+If you have questions about the core development process, feel free to jump into specific project's public development Slack channel or join the [Chef Mailing List](https://discourse.chef.io)

 ## Find something to work on